 So let’s say somewhere in George’s response he says: “IT is complicated!
 Of course people don’t understand what I’m saying.
 It’s a field that takes a great deal of expertise!
 They should just trust me and know that even if they don’t understand what I’m saying, I am nonetheless solving the problem!
 I do my job, you know….”

-Sample Accountability Questions (Note: The questions you use depends on how the conversation unfolds.
+Team Accountability Question Examples (Note: The questions you use depends on how the conversation unfolds.
 However, these are some sample questions for your toolkit.)

 - Indeed, IT is complicated.
 So how might you go about making it uncomplicated for the team?